Training With Seminoles

 ATP is in the process of incorporating Piper Archers into its training fleet to make the transition from single to twin even more transparent with an all-Piper fleet.
 The Archer has always been a manifesto of moderation, and that makes it a good introduction to the Piper Seminole.

-ATP Flight School has an agreement with Republic Airlines in which students interview with Republic during the instrument phase of training and receive conditional offers of employment.
+ATP Flight School has an agreement with Republic Airways in which students interview with Republic during the instrument phase of training and receive conditional offers of employment.
 Students will need to build time to 1,500 hours and pass the FAA's Airline Transport Pilot checkride, but after that, they have a firm first officer job offer.

 Depending upon whom you ask, flying for the airlines can be one of the best jobs in the sky.
 With the benefit of professional training by a school such as ATP, a new pilot is well prepared to take on the challenges of scheduled airline flying, both in the U.S. and overseas.